What is the Office of Thrift Supervision (OTS)?

 The OCC also enforces Municipal Securities Rulemaking Board (MSRB) rules that apply to national banks that deal in municipal securities.

 Washington, D.C., is home to OCC headquarters, but a nationwide staff of bank examiners in more than 50 field offices perform the onsite reviews of national banks.
 The OCC also has resident examiners at the 23 largest banking companies in the United States and it maintains an examining office in London.
 The OCC is divided into four geographic regions: Western (headquartered in Denver), Central (in Chicago), Southern (in Dallas) and Northeastern (in New York).

-The OCC exists to ensure the safety of the banking system, foster banking competition, provide efficient supervision and ensure "fair and equal access to financial services for all Americans."
+The OCC exists to ensure the safety of the banking system, foster banking competition, provide efficient supervision and ensure 'fair and equal access to financial services for all Americans.'
 As such, it is a driving force in banking regulation.
-It polices the lending and national banks and it operating rules, legal interpretations and important decisions regarding bank activities.
+It polices the lending and investment activities of national banks and it issues operating rules, legal interpretations and important decisions regarding bank activities.
 The OCC has the power to approve or deny charters for new banks or bank branches.

 Although the OCC supervises national banks, it also supervises and regulates many of the operating subsidiaries of national banks.
-These operating subsidiaries are usually companies owned or controlled by the bank thatspecific products or services, such as mortgages or advice.
+These operating subsidiaries are usually companies owned or controlled by the bank that offer specific products or services, such as mortgages or investment advice.